 An assault on a police officer is prosecuted under Penal Code 241 in California.
 Assault involves attempting to use force on someone else.
 PC 241 deals specifically with situations involving law enforcement officers.

 The results of a PC 241 conviction include fines and incarceration.
 The Simmrin Law Group can help you build your defense.
-Call us today at (310) 997-4688.
+Call us today to get started on your defense case.

-More broadly, the act of assault involves attempting to apply force to someone else:
+More broadly, the act of assault involves attempting to apply force to someone else in a way that is harmful or offensive.

 Note that assault does not always include physical harm.
 Individuals do not have to cause an injury to face an assault conviction.
 In fact, causing someone harm could lead to battery charges instead.
 Assault charges can apply any time an individual tries to apply force to someone else.